mizziness/pet-project/README.md

 Notes

-- Current auth is local-only
+- Auth is local-only for now
-- Current persistence is local-first
+- Persistence is local-first (localStorage)
-- Backend architecture is planned, but not finalized
+- Backend architecture is planned but not finalized